mantidproject/mantid/docs/source/algorithms/HFIRCalculateGoniometer-v1.rst

 where :math:`\theta` is from 0 to :math:`\pi` and :math:`\phi` is from
 :math:`-\pi/2` to :math:`\pi/2`.
-This means that it will assume your detector position is on the left of the beam even it it's not, unless the option FlipX is set to True then the :math:`\textbf{Q}_{lab}^x = -\textbf{Q}_{lab}^x`.
+This means that it will assume your detector position is on the left of the beam even if it's not, unless the option FlipX is set to True then the :math:`\textbf{Q}_{lab}^x = -\textbf{Q}_{lab}^x`.

 Now you have :math:`\theta`, :math:`\phi` and k you can get :math:`\textbf{Q}_{lab}` using (1).